DBulbul/NormaFinalProject/README.md

 ´´´
 * If conditions are fulfilled.
-Than  deletion can be  realized.
+Then  deletion can be  realized.
 ![deletion](https://user-images.githubusercontent.com/97522259/171145763-2f074d67-32eb-48e2-9e2b-3d1a8e611645.png)